Vidhan/Data-Structures-and-Algorithms/README.md

 * Dags have no cycles.
 They are great for modelling dependencies where one task must occur before another.
 When it is required to determine a single order in which the tasks needs to be done, we perform a 'topological sort'.
 The linear order hence achieved may not be unique.
 * **topologicalSortforDAGsWithoutDFS()** and **topologicalSortforDAGsUsingDFS()** are two ways of performing a topological sort.
 Although it is tempting to assume DFS alone can produce a topo sort, this assumption is mistaken.
 We need a Stack as well when using DFS.
 * Topological sort takes **Θ(|V|+|E|)** time.
+* Depth First Traversal (or Search) for a graph is similar to Depth First Traversal of a tree.
+The only catch here is, unlike trees, graphs may contain cycles, so we may come to the same node again.
+To avoid processing a node more than once, we use a boolean visited array.